datacamp/authoring/docs/courses/personas.md

 - Age: 28
 - Location: Bangalore, Karnataka, India
 - Education: Bachelor in Biochemistry, Master in Medicinal and Pharmaceutical Chemistry - University of Mumbai
-- Personal: Partially deaf, so prefers materials with closed captioning.
+- Personal: Likes things she can do on the move (e.g., podcasts).

 **Previous Jobs**